Minimax formula for the replica symmetric free energy of deep restricted Boltzmann machines: Introduction

 \subsection{Related literature}

-As already mentioned, a $\min\max$ formula for the RS free energy of RBMs has been proved in \cite{NN,bip} for Gauss-Bernoulli and Bernoulli-Bernoulli priors.
-Interesting enough, for RBMs with spherically symmetric sub-Gaussian priors a fully convex variational principle for the free energy has been proven \cite{ACh, baik, sferico}.
-Remarkably, in problems with similar mathematical settings such as high dimensional linear inference, in which RS is enforced by the Nishimori line, a $\min\max$ formula for the free energy can be achieved by similar methods (see e.g. \cite{macris-rev}) and holds also in the spherical case \cite{macris-sf}.
-Spherical models are special as they are typically RS and the prior allows diagonalisation of the energy (in the meaning of principal values), so that a random matrix type analysis can be performed; we do not known whether this technical advantages is the sole responsible for convexity.
+As already mentioned, a $\min\max$ formula for the RS free energy of RBMs was derived in \cite{NN,bip} for Gauss-Bernoulli and Bernoulli-Bernoulli priors.
+Interesting enough, for RBMs with spherically symmetric sub-Gaussian priors, albeit their free energy admits also a $\min\max$ formulation \cite{iosfer}, a fully convex variational principle has been proven \cite{ACh, baik, sferico}.
+Also in problems with similar mathematical settings such as high dimensional linear inference, in which RS is enforced by the Nishimori line, a $\min\max$ formula for the free energy can be achieved by similar methods (see e.g. \cite{macris-rev}) and holds also in the spherical case \cite{macris-sf}.
+Spherical models are special as they are typically RS and the prior allows diagonalisation of the energy (in the sense of principal values), so that a random matrix type analysis can be performed; we do not known whether this technical advantage is the sole responsible for convexity.